-Dennis Schröder is a German professional basketball player currently playing for the Sacramento Kings in the NBA.
-Prior to his NBA career, which began with the Atlanta Hawks, he played professionally in Germany.
-Notably, Schröder is the sole owner of Basketball Loewen Braunschweig in his hometown, demonstrating his commitment to fostering basketball in Germany.
-He had been the majority shareholder of the team since 2018.
+Dennis Schröder is a German professional basketball player currently with the Cleveland Cavaliers in the NBA.
+Prior to his NBA career, which included five seasons with the Atlanta Hawks, Schröder played professionally in Germany for SG Braunschweig and Phantoms Braunschweig.
+Notably, he is the sole owner of his hometown team, Basketball Loewen Braunschweig of the Basketball Bundesliga, demonstrating his commitment to the sport and his community.

 On December 22, 2014, Dennis Schröder scored a career-high 22 points in a 105–102 win over the Dallas Mavericks.

-On February 13, 2015, Dennis Schröder participated in the Rising Stars Challenge, recording 13 points, a game-high nine assists and three steals.
+On February 13, 2015, Dennis Schröder participated in the Rising Stars Challenge, recording 13 points, a game-high nine assists and three steals in Team World's 121–112 win over Team USA.
+His performance was lauded by ESPN analysts as looking like a "young Tony Parker".

 On March 15, 2015, Dennis Schröder had 24 points and 10 assists in a 91–86 win over the Los Angeles Lakers.

-In 2015, Dennis Schröder played at EuroBasket 2015 held in Berlin.
-Germany failed to qualify for the knock-out stage and finished 18th overall.
+In 2015, Dennis Schröder played at EuroBasket, which was hosted in Berlin.
+Germany didn't qualify for the knock-out stage and finished on the 18th place in the final rankings.

 On February 20, 2016, Dennis Schröder recorded 25 points and 10 assists in a 117–109 overtime loss to the Milwaukee Bucks.